Reference

 -c, --config

 This flag instructs the command to use the config file that is passed to it instead of the standard configuration file created with nextmv configure (though note that the existing configuration file is not modified in any way).
-Here is an example using the sdk run command:

 -h, --help